CHiPs44/YetAnotherPicoComputer/30-Features.md

 - 12 bits RGB output, scanvideo compatible (even the Atari STe and the Amiga had these 4096 colors palette!)
 - From monochrome to up to 256 colors indexed using palettes
 - From 640x400 up to 1280x1024 based VGA modes
 - Hardware sprites / layers?
-With diffrent palette(s)?
+With different palette(s)?
 - Ability to switch from 1/2/4/8 bpp in the same VGA base mode without reboot
 - May need a reboot to change VGA base mode
-- Text mode overlay with fixed width font?
+- Text mode overlay with fixed width font
 - Settings stored on RTC NVRAM (or SD card?) to be applied on next boot

 ## Sound